HCL-TECH-SOFTWARE/Documentation-for-UnO-Observability-for-Dynatrace/README.md

 NOTE: If you are using Dynatrace version higher than 1.268 switch to the requird version by running the following:

-   In the Dynatrace menu > Select user profile > Toggle off Latest Dynatrace
+   In the Dynatrace menu > Select user profile > Turn off Latest Dynatrace

 ### 1. Installating and configuring Dynatrace
-1. From [HCL License Portal](https://id.hcltechsw.com/login/login.htm) download the appropriate UnO Observability installation package:
+1. From [HCL License Portal](https://id.hcltechsw.com/login/login.htm) download the appropriate HCL Universal Orchestrator Observability installation package:
-   UnO_OBSERVABILITY_APP_FOR_DYNATRACE_1.1.0.0.tar.gz
+   Universal Orchestrator for UnO Observability Add-on

+2. Installation package for Datadog: UNO_OBSERVABILITY_APP_FOR_DYNATRACE_1.1.0.0.tar.gz

-2. Follow the below command to untar the gzip file
+3. Follow the below command to untar the gzip file

   ```
-   tar -xvzf UnO_OBSERVABILITY_APP_FOR_DYNATRACE_1.1.0.0.tar.gz
+	tar -xvzf UNO_OBSERVABILITY_APP_FOR_DYNATRACE_1.1.0.0.tar.gz
   ```

-4. Follow the steps mentioned in this ReadMe file to complete the solution setup.
+4. Follow the steps mentioned on this ReadMe file to complete the solution setup.

 #### 2. Install Dynatrace Operator